eclipse-velocitas/vehicle-app-java-sdk/README.md

 *Using the Vehicle Model to interact with the Databroker*

 > [!IMPORTANT]
-> The Vehicle Model only supports kuksa.val.v1 protocol
+> The Vehicle Model only supports the kuksa.val.v1 protocol

 ```kotlin
     val managedChannel = ManagedChannelBuilder.forAddress("localhost", 55555)